-BIOD101 Essential Lab Biology I (4) The BIOD101 is currently in the curriculum development stage.
+BIOD101 Essential Biology I w/Lab (4) The BIOD101 is currently in the curriculum development stage.
 When the course is completed, the syllabus will be posted on the College and Portage Learning websites.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.

-BIOD102 Essential Lab Biology II (4) The BIOD102 course is currently in the curriculum development stage.
+BIOD102 Essential Biology II w/Lab (4) The BIOD102 course is currently in the curriculum development stage.
 When the course is completed, the syllabus will be posted on the College and Portage Learning websites.
 The laboratory component of this course is delivered using virtual labs and interactive simulations.